zhanymkanov/fastapi-best-practices/README.md

 post = Post(content={"video_id": 1, "text": "text"})
 print(type(post.content))
 # OUTPUT: Article
-# Because Article is very inclusive and all fields are optional
+# Article is very inclusive and all fields are optional, allowing any dict to become valid
 ```
 **Solutions:**
 1. Not so bad solution.
 Order field types properly: from the most strict ones to loose ones.